bkvogel/kumozu/README.md

 * Data visualization using Gnuplot.
 Activations, layer weights, and various statistics can be plotted and refreshed as frequently as desired during network training.

+* Written in a modern C++ style.
+For example, there are no calls to `delete(raw_ptr)` anywhere in the code.
+This is because none of the raw pointers used in Kumozu own their memory; that is, their lifetime is allways managed either by automatic variables, or by smart pointers and so there is never a need to explicitly call delete().

-* Written in a modern C++ style with few dependencies.
+* Few dependencies.
 The code should compile with little modification on most platforms that support C++11.
 An optimized BLAS implementation is highly recommended, though.

 * Uses OpenBLAS sgemm to perform the matrix multiplications and optimized convolutions using the method described [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.137.482&rep=rep1&type=pdf).
 This method can use a bit more memory than the naive method but is often much faster.
 This makes it fast enough to experiment with datasets such as MNIST and CIFAR in a reasonable amount of time (if you have a fast CPU).